bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 management page to initiate the upgrade so this method doesn't really have any advantages over method 1 if all you want to do is get root access.

+You would only use this method if you were planning on installing customized firmware on the Seagate Central.
 This method is documented in the "Seagate Central Samba" project at

 https://github.com/bertofurth/Seagate-Central-Samba

 ### 4) Data Recovery then Full System Wipe.
 This involves removing the hard drive from the unit, connecting it to an external Linux system (not Windows) recovering the user Data on the unit, then performing a full system wipe and reinstallation.

 This would be the preferred method if the unit has somehow become unresponsive or unreliable.
-This method involves physically removing the hard drive and connecting it to an external Linux system.

 This method is described in the "Unbrick-Replace-Reset-Hard-Drive.md" document in this project at

 https://github.com/bertofurth/Seagate-Central-Tips/blob/main/Unbrick-Replace-Reset-Hard-Drive.md

 ## "Planting" a Boot Script
 How to login via ssh